 26) Don’t talk about your brother being homeless, even though you think it’s rad and when people ask about your brothers it’s so easy to say: They’re great, and the oldest lives out of his station wagon in LA and showers at the gym and is finally getting better audio engineering gigs and you’re so proud of him for sticking it to the man.

 27) Don’t talk about your mom’s best friend dying of a couple of cancers recently, and how proud you are of her for maintaining herself at work and still being able to the laundry and the dishes, and sometimes remembering to wipe the kitchen table.
 How it was so nice to be home and to be cared for and to do some caring in return and how you realized that so many things in your life are too much give or too much take but being around for your mom was perfectly symbiotic because she needed you, too.
 And you really do like making meals and your mom does not at all so that is perfect, too.
+Rinsing and chopping, and the flourish of removing a tomato paste lid.
+It feels like something.

 28) Don’t talk about death of any kind, or hospitals.

-29) Especially not the hospital where your aunt’s been for the last few weeks, receiving chemotherapy steadily through a tube (which one? there are so many tubes) in her arm, staying hopeful but knowing full well that her blast counts rose from 4% to 30% in the last month and they’ve gotta get back down to 4 so she can get the bone marrow transplant from her sister who is not my mom, and without that transplant, shit’s bleak.
+29) Especially not the hospital where your aunt’s been for the last few weeks, receiving chemotherapy steadily through a tube (which one? there are so many tubes) in her arm, staying hopeful but knowing full well that her blast counts rose from 4% to 30% in the last month and they’ve gotta get back down to 4 so she can get the bone marrow transplant from her sister who is not your mom, and without that transplant, shit’s bleak.

 31) What were you talking about?
 Er, convincing yourself to think about?